Transport in Peru: Highways

 The Pan-American Highway runs the country from north to south next to the coast, from Tumbes (Ecuadoran border) to Tacna (Chilean border).
 From Arequipa a branch goes to Puno and then to Bolivia.
 Other important highways in Peru are the Longitudinal de la Sierra, that goes from north to south in the highlands; and the Carretera Central, that goes from Lima (in the coast) to Pucallpa (in the jungle).

 Long distance buses

 Inter-city travel in Peru is almost exclusively done in long-distance buses.
 Buses in most of the cities depart from bus terminals called terminal terrestre.
-The main bus companies which link Lima with the major cities include Cruz del Sur and Ormeño.
-Other companies are Civa and Oltursa.
+The main bus companies that link Lima with the major cities include Cruz del Sur and Ormeño.
+Other companies are Civa and Oltursa., while the full list of carriers include Transported Libertad and Turismo Mer, among others.